Passaic High School

-Passaic High School is a four-year community public high school, serving students in ninth through twelfth grades from Passaic, in Passaic County, New Jersey, United States, operating as part of the Passaic City School District.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1927.
+Passaic High School is a four-year community public high school serving students in ninth through twelfth grades from Passaic, in Passaic County, in the U.S. state of New Jersey, operating as part of the Passaic City School District.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1927; the school's accreditation status extends until July 2031.

-As of the 2021–22 school year, the school had an enrollment of 2,642 students and 162.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.3:1.
-There were 2,564 students (97.0% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,580 students and 173.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.9:1.
+There were 2,525 students (97.9% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.